-Contact Lenses and Sports
+Contact Lenses and Playing Sports

 Whether it’s football, basketball, hockey, running or golf, we all want to be at the top of our game when we train and when we compete.
 Even when we have a casual game with friends, we’d still like to have as many little advantages as possible.
-Vision-wise, it’s possible to gain an edge when you switch from glasses to contact lenses for your sporting exploits.
+Vision-wise, it’s possible to gain an edge when you switch from glasses to contact lenses for your sporting activities.

 Which contact lenses should I wear for sport?